The United States and the United Nations must not recognize the Taliban regime

 Until the Taliban took power, Afghan women had steadily been gaining equal rights.

 Afghanistan won its independence from Britain in 1919, and soon civil rights activists began winning social reforms and progressive policy declarations, including basic rights for women.
-Members of the royal families who governed the country supported and implemented these changes, despite internal conflicts and resistance from tribal and religious leaders.

 Recognition is a critical designation that must not be awarded.

-U.S. recognition of a new nation or government brings with it trade advantages, international peer status and diplomatic relations.
+U.S. recognition of a new nation or government brings with it access to financial resources, trade advantages, international peer status and diplomatic relations.
 The President of the United States can confer formal recognition at will; the decision becomes binding on later administrations if approved by two-thirds of the Senate.
-This must not happen for the current Taliban regime.

 The first Taliban regime (1996-2001) became an international outcast for its involvement in the drug trade, for providing sanctuary for terrorist groups, including al Qaeda and Osama bin Laden, and especially for its treatment of women and girls.
-Violators of Taliban edicts were subject to public floggings, stonings, and death.
-Education for women and girls at all levels was banned.
-Women were virtual prisoners in their homes.

 The Taliban is not currently recognized.
-It deserves its pariah status.
+It deserves its pariah status

 The US and the UN must continue to stand for Afghan women’s rights.